Adolf Kurrein

-Adolf Kurrein (January 28, 1846 – October 23, 1919) was a Czech-Austrian rabbi, Zionistic activist.
+Adolf Kurrein (January 28, 1846 – October 23, 1919) was a Czech-Austrian rabbi and Zionist activist.

 Early life

-Kurrein lost his father when he was two and grew up with his sister Katharina and his mother, a seamstress.
-When he was fifteen he moved to Brno where he graduated in 1866.
-He then went to Vienna where he received his doctor's degree from the University of Vienna.
+Adolf Kurrein was born in Třebíč, now part of the Czech Republic.
+Losing his father, Markus Maharam Kurrein, when he was two years old, Adolf grew up with his sister Katharina and his mother Theresia (Telze) née Grünberger, a seamstress.
+At age 15, he moved to Brno (now in the Czech Republic), where he graduated in 1866.
+He then went to Vienna, receiving his doctorate from the University of Vienna.

 Career

-He was rabbi of St. Pölten (in 1872), of Linz (from 1876 to 1882), of Bielsko-Biała (from 1882 to 1888), and in the last-named year was called in the same capacity to Teplice.
+Kurrein served as rabbi of St. Pölten (now in Austria) starting 1872, of Linz (Austria) from 1876 to 1882, and of Bielsko-Biała (now in Poland) from 1882 to 1888.
+Then, he became rabbi of Teplice (now in the Czech Republic).

-Kurrein edited the monthly "Jüdische Chronik" from 1894 to 1896 with S. Stern and I. Ziegler, and from 1897 to 1902 alone.
-During the last 4 years this periodical has advocated Zionism.
+Kurrein edited the monthly Jüdische Chronik from 1894 to 1896 with Simon Stern and Ignaz Ziegler and from 1897 to 1902 alone.
+Under his guidance, Jüdische Chronik advocated Zionism.

-He was a contributor of the Jewish Encyclopedia.
+He authored and co-authored articles for the Jewish Encyclopedia.

-Writing
+Writings

-Kurrein is a disciple of Adolf Jellinek.
-Besides several collections of sermons, entitled respectively "Maggid Mereshit" (1880); "Maggid le-Adam" (1882); "Patriarchenbilder: I., Abraham" (1893), he is the author of the following pamphlets:
+Kurrein was a disciple of Adolf Jellinek.
+Besides several collections of sermons — entitled Maggid Mereshit (1880), Maggid le-Adam (1882), and Patriarchenbilder: I., Abraham (1893) — he wrote the following pamphlets: